mitchelljustin/pragmatic-lightning/index.md

 1. Click on the name of your wallet in the top right
 1. Select "Manage Channels", and click "Create New"
 1. Paste the node URI into the search field
-1. Enter 0.002 tBTC (or 200,000 tsatoshis) for the amount
+1. Enter an amount of Bitcoins to put up on your side of the channel e.g. 0.002 tBTC
 1. Select "Fast" (because we're impatient like that :)
 1. Click "Next" then "Open Channel"

-It'll take a while (10-20 minutes) for the transaction to be confirmed and the channel to be opened.
+It takes a while (10-20 minutes) for the opening transaction to be confirmed and the channel to be operational.
-If successful, you'll see the new channel state on the "Manage Channels" page change from "pending open" to "open".
+Once successful, you'll see the new channel state on the "Manage Channels" page change from "pending open" to "open".

 **Sidenote: Inbound Liquidity**